krishnakalisarkar/Belly_button_biodiversity/README.md

 ### Purpose of this study:

 The purpose of this study is to create a website with full information where the volunteers of this study will be able to identify the top 10 bacterial species present in their belly buttons.
 That way, if "*Improbable Beef*" identifies a species of bacteria as a candidate to manufacture synthetic beef, the volunteers will be able to identify whether that species is found in their navel.
 The process of website building was initiated by making a dashboard and panel for demographic information where a volunteer's Id can be used as an "input".
 This was followed by creating visualization of the top 10 bacterial data for each volunteer.
+The dashboard is interactive, as one enters their ID number, the 3 graphs change accordingly showing their top 10 bacterial species as a horizontal bar graph, list of all the bacterias colonized in their belly button as a bubble chart and the frequency of washing as a gauge chart.

 ### Horizontal Bar graph: